The shift starts with awareness – of yourself, your impact, how you’re showing up, the system you're working in, your stakeholders and their needs

 We each have different strengths and skills - part of being a leader is knowing what those are - building your skills, yes, but knowing when to ask others for help is key.
 And, it's a really nice way to empower your team in an authentic way.

 And that's OK!
-You're already a manager and a leader.
-We all have flaws – and letting yourself be seen makes you a better leader.
-Vulnerability is a leadership strength; embrace it and you can stop worrying about having every answer and realise it’s okay to be wrong.
+We're all better at somethings than others – and letting yourself be seen makes you a better leader.
+Vulnerability is a leadership strength; embrace it and you can stop worrying about having every answer.

 14 things to let go of, unlearn and replace: